-The right of U.S. banks to accept Vietnamese currency deposits on the same basis as domestic banks will be phased in over eight years for business clientele and ten years for retail depositors.
+The right of U.S. banks to accept Vietnamese currency deposits on the same basis as domestic banks is phased in over eight years for business clientele and ten years for retail depositors.
 After this, U.S. bank branches will be entitled to full national treatment.
+Vietnam is fulfilling this commitment by gradually allowing U.S. banks to increase the amount of deposits in Vietnamese Dong (i.e. the local currency) relative to the branch's legal paid-in capital with the ratio presently at 250 percent.
+(Prior to entry-intoforce of the BTA, this ratio was 25 percent.)
 In addition, financial institutions with U.S. equity cannot issue credit cards on a national treatment basis until eight years after entry-into-force of the BTA.
+U.S. banks are now allowed to place automatic teller machines outside their office on a national treatment basis.